Under pressure on climate, Big Oil pitches to the young

-NEW YORK (Reuters) - Facing rising anger from young people for their role in accelerating climate change, chief executives of major oil companies launched an effort on Monday to burnish their image on the sidelines of the United Nations Climate Action Summit.
+NEW YORK, Sept 23 (Reuters) - Facing rising anger from young people for their role in accelerating climate change, chief executives of major oil companies launched an effort on Monday to burnish their image on the sidelines of the United Nations Climate Action Summit.

 The Oil and Gas Climate Initiative, representing 13 major global oil companies, held meetings with around 20 students and young professionals aimed at laying the groundwork for a long-term plan to engage with young people.

-“It’s about dialogue and to have dialogue you have to have transparency,” said Eldar Sætre, CEO of Norwegian oil company Equinor ASA (EQNR.OL), who said handling youth anger toward his industry is “tough.”
+“It’s about dialogue and to have dialogue you have to have transparency,” said Eldar Sætre, CEO of Norwegian oil company Equinor ASA, who said handling youth anger toward his industry is “tough.”

 Geraldine Satre Buisson, a 28-year-old seeking a Ph.D. in climate change policy and science communication at Imperial College London, said she participated in Friday’s global climate strike, in which more than 4 million people walked out of school or work to demand emergency action on climate change.